fl4shorg/api-canvas/README.md

 ## System Requirements

-Requires the following system library:
+Requires the following system libraries (for canvas native bindings):
+- util-linux (provides libuuid)
-- libuuid (for canvas native bindings)
+- libuuid
+- pkg-config

+These are automatically configured in the Replit environment.